SiriHoyas/Cats-and-their-properties/README.md

 ## Future Plans

-While this project works fine, I do have some idèas for changes I would like to make in the future.
+While this project works fine, I do have some ideas for changes I would like to make in the future.

 [You can see the changelog here](https://github.com/SiriHoyas/Cats-and-their-properties/blob/main/CHANGELOG.md)